FEATURES / EDGELAND VISIBLE

 where once houses hung from sky

-they are now clutches.
+they are now clutches.so one urban expansion

 has to lean on another